Apply for a MassDEP Reduce, Reuse, Repair Micro-Grant

 7. Project Reporting & Reimbursement

-At the conclusion of your organization's MassDEP-funded or supported project, you must submit a final report detailing the results.
-The final report describes your work and deliverables, challenges faced and lessons learned, and recommendations on next steps, as appropriate.
-MassDEP may publish information and images from your final report on its web site or agency social media as examples for other organizations engaging in similar projects.
+• At the conclusion of your organization’s MassDEP-funded or supported project, you must submit a final report.
+The final report describes your work and deliverables, challenges faced, and lessons learned, and recommendations on next steps, as appropriate.
+MassDEP will provide a template to assist you in writing the final report and may publish information and images from your final report on its web site or agency social media as examples for other organizations engaging in similar projects.

-Unless your organization demonstrates significant need during the application process, your grant funds will be distributed in one lump sum upon conclusion of your project.
-Once MassDEP receives and approves your final report, you may submit an invoice to request grant payment, using the template below.
+• Once MassDEP receives and approves your final report, you may submit an invoice to request grant payment, using a template provided by the grant manager.

-More info for Apply for a MassDEP Reduce, Reuse, Repair Micro-Grant
+More info for MassDEP Reduce, Reuse, Repair Micro-Grant

-MassDEP has awarded nearly $100,000 in Reduce, Reuse, Repair Micro-Grant funding since 2019.
-See below for listings of recipients.
+MassDEP has awarded nearly $200,000 in Reduce, Reuse, Repair Micro-Grant funding since 2019.
+See below for a listing of awards.

 Help Us Improve Mass.gov with your feedback